Indradhanu

 Indradhanu is the official LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual+) collective of Indian Institute of Technology Delhi.
-The student-driven collective aims to create a safe space for LGBT+ persons in the institute's campus.
+The student-driven collective aims to create a safe space for LGBTQIA+ persons in the institute's campus.
 Members from Indradhanu have also been petitioners in the decriminalisation of homosexuality in India.
 In December 2021, it was accorded official recognition by the college administration.
 It now holds a nominated position in the Student Affairs Council of IIT Delhi and works with the office of Diversity and Inclusion, IIT Delhi.

 History

 The support group started from 23 January 2013, by Kapil.
 Kapil used his representation in his course group to inform more students and soon developed into a collective to create a safer space for students belonging to sexual minority groups.

 According to a survey conducted in IIT Delhi in 2015, around 72% of the respondents "believe homosexuality is as normal as heterosexuality".